captainhcg/leetcode-in-py-and-go/README.md

 * 162: find local peak.
 Should do it again
 * 164: max gap. bucket len = len + 1. bucket size = (max - min / len) + 1
 * 165: 1.0.0
+* 166: fraction to recurring decimal.
+Use int,reminder as key, not reminder only
 * 168: n, idx = divmod(n-1, 26)
 * 170: simple but made a lot of mistakes. do it again
 * 172: know the trick